adrianskelton/project-2/README.md

 ### Future Implementations

 - A scoreboard that logs the username and their score will be later implemented.
-- More options could later be added to the game such as spock and lizzard.
+- More options could later be added to the game such as spock and lizard.
-- A button option to share the game on facebook and other platforms.
+- A button option to share the game on Facebook and other platforms.
 - The popup modal at the start needs to be improved so if the username is missing they are not allowed to play, and that the player can push enter after entering their name instead of clicking on the button.
 - When the player hovers over the selection images of rock paper or scissors they will have a css animation.
 - The alert boxes when a user wins or loses could be replaced with better looking popup modals.